9 Sustainable Linen Clothing Brands for Summer 2026

 Eileen Fisher’s clothing is in the more expensive price range than other brands featured, but the brand’s quality is second to none.

-Switching from synthetic plastic fabrics like polyester and nylon to natural fibers like linen, hemp, and organic cotton helps save the environment, as the fabric is biodegradable, and it reduces our reliance on non renewable crude-oil.
+Switching from synthetic fabrics like polyester and nylon to natural fibers like linen, hemp, and organic cotton helps save the environment — the fabric is biodegradable, and it reduces reliance on non-renewable crude oil.

 Portugese flanel ethical linen clothing